Robert Witham

 Robert Witham (1667–1738) was an English Roman Catholic college head and biblical scholar.

-Early Years
+Early years

 There is scant documentation of Robert Witham’s early life.
 He was born into a large and committed Catholic family, one of three sons to be ordained as priests.
 As Catholics were not allowed at the time to study in England for the priesthood, the Witham brothers went to France to attend the English College, Douai (contemporary English spelling, Douay).
 Sources conflict on Robert’s year of ordination, which was either 1691 or 1694.
 He remained as a professor at Douay until 1698 or 1699, and then returned to England, where he rose quickly in the Church hierarchy.
 After serving in his hometown of Cliffe, he was promoted to Vicar General of the Northern District in 1711.
-In 1714, he was appointed President of his alma mater at Douay and assumed the office in 1715.
+In 1714, he was appointed President of his alma mater at Douay and assumed office in 1715.